Urban Legends examines widely held myths from a Biblical perspective.

 There are issues in scripture that can easily be resolved from the testimonial of principal characters.
 When for example the people contended (on the basis of Malachi 3:1 and Malachi 4:5) that John the Baptizer was the reincarnation of Elijah, the issue was easily resolved by the testimonial of John himself: “They asked him, What then?
 Are you Elijah?”
 And he said, I am not!
 (John 1:19-23) Case closed.
 In the same vein, we can resolve whether Jesus indeed built the church on Peter by looking at what Peter himself said.
 And Peter said!

 In 1 Peter 2:2:4-8 Peter wrote: “Welcome to the living Stone, the source of life.
 The workmen took one look and threw it out; God set it in the place of honor.
 Present yourselves as building stones for the construction of a sanctuary vibrant with life, in which you’ll serve as holy priests offering Christ-approved lives up to God.
 The scriptures provide precedent: Look!
 I’m setting a stone in Zion, a cornerstone in the place of honor.
 Whoever trusts in this stone as a foundation will never have cause to regret it.
 To you who trust him, he’s a Stone to be proud of, but to those who refuse to trust in him, The stone the workmen threw out is now the chief foundation stone.
 For the untrusting it’s a stone to trip over, a boulder blocking the way.
 They trip and fall because they refuse to obey, just as predicted.”
 (MSG) In this writing Peter stringed three prophetic passages together to make the point that Jesus is the foundation of the church.
 Jesus is the stone laid in Zion (Isaiah 28:16), the stone exalted and placed at the “head of the corner” – eis kephalen gonias (Psalm 118:22), and the rock of offence against which the unbelieving stumble.
-(Isaiah 8:4)Peter stringed three prophetic passages together to make the point that Jesus is the foundation of… Click To Tweet
+(Isaiah 8:4)Peter stringed three prophetic passages together to make the point that Jesus is the foundation of the church.
+Click To Tweet

 In ancient architecture, the chief cornerstone was the foundational stone from which all measurements began so every stone was laid in relationship to the cornerstone.
 This “rock of offence” is the same rock in Nebuchadnezzar’s dream, the one not cut with hands.
 It smashes kingdoms into nothingness and it will stand forever.
 (Daniel 2:44) It will therefore be highly presumptuous of us, and even Peter to assume Peter is this rock.
 Testifying about his work in Corinth Paul wrote, “Because of God’s grace to me, I have laid the foundation like an expert builder.
 Now others are building on it.
 But whoever is building on this foundation must be careful.
 For no one can lay any foundation other than the one we already have – Jesus Christ.”
 (1 Corinthians 3:10-11 NLT)